loneverse/loneverse/README.md

 ### Glad to see you here! &nbsp;

-I'm a Software Developer Currently working in <a href="https://www.spironet.com/" target="_blank"> Spiro Mobility </a> 🚙 .
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
+I'm a Software Developer, passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 Apart from that I also love to guide and mentor newbies 👨🏻💻.
 I'm currently into Web Development, IoT 🕸️ and working on my Data Structures and Algorithms 🤓.

-Joined Github **3** years ago.
+Joined Github **6** years ago.

-Since then I pushed **10**+ commits, opened **15**+ issues, submitted **26**+ pull requests, created **3**+ gists and contributed to **5**+ public repositories.
+Since then I pushed **100**+ commits, opened **15**+ issues, submitted **26**+ pull requests, created **3**+ gists and contributed to **5**+ public repositories.

 Like My Work?